bradygaster/AspireTodo/README.md

 You'l create a basic project and then learn how to run it and examine how the app is running using the .NET Aspire dashboard.

-* Create a new Aspire Starter project without the Redis Output Caching enabled
+* Create a new Aspire Starter project with the Redis Output Caching enabled
 * Run the app to see the Aspire Dashboard
 * Run through the various ways of looking at console logs for each project
 * Observe how the Trace node provides distributed tracing as users hit the frontend of the site